 This policy applies to all full-time and part-time students.
 Students who violate this policy will be subject to appropriate disciplinary action which may include counseling, disciplinary probation, suspension, expulsion, and referral to the proper law enforcement authorities for prosecution.
 The accuser and the accused are entitled to the same opportunities to have others present during a campus disciplinary proceeding and both the accuser and the accused shall be informed of the outcome of any campus disciplinary proceeding alleging a sexual assault.
+Accuser and accused must be notified "simultaneously" and "in writing" of: the outcome of the proceeding, appeal procedures, any change to the result before it becomes final, and when the result becomes final.
 All disciplinary appeals presently applicable to students will continue to be available for violation of this policy.
 The purpose of this policy is to produce a campus environment that discourages sexual assault.